a-rosenberg/cookbook/2025/baked-tofu.md

 3. Preheat oven to 400°F and let the tofu marinate while it’s heating.
 4. When oven is hot, place on a large sheet pan lined with parchment or Silpat.
 5. Cook for 25-30 minutes, flipping in the middle.

+### notes
+- This is lighty seasoned and ready for use in other recipes.
+- I like to use this on rice bowls with vegetables and a peanut sauce.